sagemath/sagewiki_to_gh-2022-10-10/days82.md

 19 bis avenue des Marronniers - 91130 RIS-ORANGIS (around 30 kilometers soth-east of Paris)

-Monday morning, we will be at [[http://www.ihp.fr/|Institut Henri Poincarré]] in Paris.
+Monday morning, we will be at [[http://www.ihp.fr/|Institut Henri Poincaré]] in Paris.

 Instruction to go to the house: